The anatomy of a skilled military advisor

 While on active duty, the advisor had risen to sergeant, staff sergeant, technical sergeant then first sergeant and was commissioned a 2nd lieutenant operating in that rank from May 1945 to the end of the war.
 He returned to National Guard service in early 1946 until late 1950 when he was again mobilized into active federal service for the Korean War.
 After the second mobilization and deployment to Germany for 3 years he integrated into the active army, he had since been assigned to the Armor Center at Ft.
 Knox and had returned from deployment to Viet Nam where he advised the South Vietnamese Army’s Infantry School regarding infantry supply and logistics operations.

 The advisor had commanded two rifle companies, two rifle battalion headquarters companies and a training company.
 He had commanded one of the rifle companies and one of the headquarters companies in state service.
-He had served as a battalion S-1 (Adjutant/Personnel Officer), S-2 (Intelligence Officer) and S-4 (Logistic/Supply Officer), Regimental Assistant S-2 and regimental S-4 and Armor Center Assistant G-2.
+He had served as a battalion S-1 (Adjutant/Personnel Officer), S-2 (Intelligence Officer) and S-4 (Logistic/Supply Officer), Regimental Assistant S-2 and regimental S-4 and Armor Center Assistant G-2 (general staff intelligence officer).
 He had served as a battalion staff officer both in state service and on active duty.
 He had an excellent sense of what the guard officer experienced in state service.
 Though he had been assigned to another National Guard infantry division at the time, he had experienced the two weeks of active summer training at Camp Edwards during several summers ten years earlier.
 He was uniquely qualified for the advisory role he was serving in.

 But did these qualifications support his being effective to advise a new forming divisional signal battalion, a unit that had not previously existed in the tables of organization before being formed in the active army?
 The 1st Army at Ft.
 Devens, in consultation with the 26th Infantry Division Headquarters, determined that the advisor of the 101st Infantry units would be the best available selection to become the advisor of the new forming signal battalion.